Working on the concept here of a new movie, ladies and gentlemen.

 We're still not sure who built the pyramids.

-All of the I mean, try to put this in perspective.
+I mean, try to put this in perspective.

 But it's 30,000 years late.

-Yes, it could happen tonight.
+Yes, it can happen tonight.

-It could happen tonight.
+It can happen tonight.

 It could happen tonight before I get to see the George Bush assassination movie.

-Oh no.
+Oh, no.

-Then they went out on their special The Last Days on Earth with Elizabeth Vargas.
+Then they went out on their special, The Last Days on Earth, with Elizabeth Vargas.

 This story just happened two days ago.